 - Why are arches and domes are so strong?

 - Look for examples of famous domes and arches.
 Write down what you learn.

 - Can you find any examples of domes or arches in your neighborhood or town?

 - You might want to draw or take pictures of them for you Science Fair poster.

-- Sugar cubes, boxes, blocks or other square shapes
+- sugar cubes (you can also use boxes, blocks or other square shapes)

 2. Building Your Arch: Using the sugar cubes, see if you can build a bridge or arch which stays together just by the force of gravity.
 Try different designs.
 If you have other square materials like small blocks, unit cubes, or cardboard boxes, you might want to try making arches with those materials as well.
 You can even try it with other shapes like toilet tube rolls.